 Integration After Breathwork: Honoring the Inner Journey

-A breathwork session—especially one as deep and evocative as NeuroDynamic Breathwork—can be a profound journey into the inner world.
+A breathwork session, especially one as deep and evocative as Luminous Breathwork, can be a profound journey into the inner world.
 It can surface buried emotions, awaken deep insights, and open doorways to healing that may continue unfolding for days or even weeks after the session ends.
-Integration is the sacred process of weaving these insights and shifts into your everyday life.
+Integration is the sacred process of weaving these insights to facilitate shifts you want to make in your everyday life.
 It’s how the breathwork moves from a powerful experience into lasting transformation.

 INTEGRATION